Gluconeogenesis: Dispelling the Keto Fearmongering

 Some people become concerned when they see high eGFR levels and think the protein they’re eating is causing kidney dysfunction.
 However, it shouldn’t be surprising that people eating more protein often carry more muscle than average.

 People supplementing with creatine may also see higher creatinine in their bloodstream.
-Creatine is found in meat and fish and is one of the most well-researched and beneficial supplements for strength, cognitive performance, and even allergies.
+Creatine, found in meat and fish, is one of the most well-researched and beneficial supplements for strength, cognitive performance, and even allergies.

-We don’t tend to see active bodybuilders getting kidney failure because of their high-protein diets.
+We don’t often see active bodybuilders get kidney failure because of their high-protein diets.
 Instead, it is often the other way around: high-protein diets are often a problem if the kidneys have a pre-existing condition.

 If you have late-stage kidney failure and are on dialysis, it’s worth talking to your nephrologist about how much protein they think you should be consuming.
 But if you don’t already have a nephrologist, then it’s unlikely that ‘too much protein’ will be a concern for your kidneys.